near/nearcore/docs/practices/protocol_upgrade.md

 bumped to the new protocol version.
 Instead a process called voting takes place and determines if and when the protocol version upgrade will take place.

-Voting is a fully automated process in which all nodes across network (TODO - all or just validators? equal or weighted voting?) vote in support or against upgrading the protocol version.
-If the majority of nodes vote in support then the protocol version will be upgraded at an epoch change roughly 24 hours (TODO what is the exact timeframe?
-2 epochs?) after the vote.
-The vote date is predetermined and configured by the neard release owner in the release branch [like this](https://github.com/near/nearcore/commit/9b0275de057a01f87c259580f93e58f746da75aa).
+Voting is a fully automated process in which all block producers across the network vote in support or against upgrading the protocol version.
+The voting happens in the last block of an epoch after a predetermined voting date.
+The voting date is configured by the release owner [like this](https://github.com/near/nearcore/commit/9b0275de057a01f87c259580f93e58f746da75aa).
+If at least 80% of the stake votes for the protocol change in the last block of epoch X then the protocol version will be upgraded in the first block of epoch X+2.

-For mainnet releases, the release on github typically happens on a Monday or Tuesday, the voting typically happens a week later and the protocol version upgrade happens a day after voting.
-This ensures that node maintainers have enough time to upgrade their neard nodes.
+For mainnet releases, the release on github typically happens on a Monday or Tuesday, the voting typically happens a week later and the protocol version upgrade happens 1-2 epochs after.
+This gives node maintainers enough time to upgrade their neard nodes.
+The node maintainers can upgrade their nodes at any time between the release and the voting but it's recommended to upgrade soon after the release.
+This is to accomodate for any database migrations or miscellaneous delays.

+Starting a neard node with protocol version voting in the future in a network that is already operating at that protocol version is supported as well.
+This is useful in the scenario where there is a mainnet security release where mainnet has not yet voted or upgraded to the new version.
+That same binary with protocol voting date in the future can be released in testnet even though it has already upgraded to the new protocol version.

 ### Nightly Protocol features